menu

 Setting & Lifestyle

-Rush is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Rush is a great place for families with children to consider.
+First of all, many other families with children live here, making Rush a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Rush has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Rush’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Rush does not have a public transit system used by locals to get to and from work.
+Rush is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-The education level of Rush citizens is a little higher than the average for US cities and towns: 21.04% of adults in Rush have at least a bachelor's degree.
+The citizens of Rush are slightly better educated than the national average of 21.84% for all cities and towns, with 21.04% of adults in Rush having a bachelor's degree or advanced degree.

 The people who call Rush home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rush residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rush include Irish, English, German, British, and Dutch.